Murder of Dylan Groves: Recovery of Dylan's body

 Jessica and Daniel were interviewed by Scioto County Detective Jodi Conkel on June 11.
 They both initially told Detective Conkel that Children's Services had already taken Dylan along with their older son, Daniel Junior.
 Daniel was reported as being dopesick during his interview, and was rolling around on the floor, but admitted to Detective Conkel that Dylan was deceased, recounting how he found Dylan in his crib dead.
 He took Detective Conkel to where he initially said Dylan's body was, and nothing was found.
 The following day, Detective Conkel placed Daniel and Jessica in an interrogation room together, where the two began whispering together.
 Daniel says to Jessica, “If they find his body and if they find out where he had a broken arm and shit, we're fucked.
 It don't matter.”

 After removing Jessica and confronting Daniel, Detective Conkel convinced Daniel to take them to the correct spot Dylan was placed.
-Daniel leads Detective Conkel and sheriff's deputies to a well in the middle of a field near their home.
+Daniel led Detective Conkel and sheriff's deputies to a well in the middle of a field near their home.
 Members of the Otway Volunteer Fire Department assisted in recovering Dylan's body, which was pulled from the well after four hours.
 Dylan's body was contained within two plastic milk crates which were held together by their open ends, and secured with a chain woven in through their handles, along with three padlocks, 12 zip ties, and eight wire ties.
 Inside the two milk crates were 18 large rocks, and what was described by the medical examiner who performed the autopsy as an “iron anchor-type device.”
 Dylan's body was wrapped in two blankets, numerous layers of plastic, and duct tape.
-He was wearing a onesie, socks, and a diaper when he recovered.
+He was wearing a onesie, socks, and a diaper when he was recovered.